k-LLMs adds consensus and field-level likelihoods to OpenAI-compatible extraction.

 response_format=Event,

-n=4, # Run 4 parallel calls
+n=4, # Run 4 independent generations for consensus

 )